-Data deposited at SND is either be available to order or download via SND’s catalogue, according to the terms specified in the agreement.
-When submitted data is provided with a DOI (Digital Object Identifier), a persistent identifier, the material also becomes visible via DataCite and Web of Science.
+Data that are made accessible with SND will be available to order or download via SND’s research data catalogue, according to the terms specified in the agreement.
+When submitted data are provided with a DOI (Digital Object Identifier), they become visible with DataCite and Web of Science.
 Some research data in SND’s catalogue will also become searchable in the CESSDA Data Catalogue, a European research data catalogue for social science data.

-Research data at SND are often reused for further research or for teaching purposes.
-Researchers who use others’ data for their own research should always cite the person who produced the material in the same way as they would refer to other people's publications, and they are asked to notify SND about publications using data retrieved from us.
-It is good practice to only use data for the purpose stated at the time of ordering, and not to pass on them on to other people.
+Research data are often reused for further research or for teaching purposes.
+Researchers who use existing data for their own research should always cite the person who produced the material, in the same way as they would reference publications, and they are asked to notify SND about publications with data retrieved from us.
+It is good practice to only use data for the purpose stated at the time of ordering, and to not pass on them on to other people.

-- Direct access to data means that the material can be downloaded either directly via SND's research data catalogue.
+- Direct access to data means that the material can be downloaded directly via SND's research data catalogue.
 This is the recommended level if there are no restrictions on the datasets.